-- Commit to forward planned base funding of CFA's emergency vehicle fleet 5 years in advance - Have regard for the principle enshrined within Victoria's Health & Safety Legislation that workers and other persons should be given the highest level of protection against harm to their health, safety & welfare from hazards and risks arising from work as is reasonably practicable. - In order to accommodate the above, provide sufficient funding to keep the fleet under the optimal 20 year age limit that applies to most other Australian emergency services - Stop the practice of assuming it is reasonable to require Volunteers to use frontline operational firefighting trucks that are considered unsafe or inadequate for career firefighters doing the same work and serving the same communities.
+- Commit to forward planned recurrent funding of CFA's emergency vehicle fleet on a rolling five year basis - Have regard for the principle enshrined within Victoria's Health & Safety Legislation that workers and other persons should be given the highest level of protection against harm to their health, safety & welfare from hazards and risks arising from work as is reasonably practicable. - In order to accommodate the above, provide sufficient funding to keep the fleet at least under the 20 year age limit that applies to most other Australian emergency services - Stop the practice of assuming it is reasonable to require Volunteers to use frontline operational firefighting trucks that are considered unsafe or inadequate for career firefighters doing the same work and servicing the same communities.